Set up event rules

 Rejected events are reported as:

 • Callbacks and CSV exports when a Rejected Event trigger is configured.
-The {rejection_reason} placeholder is evaluated as post_install_activity_rule.
+The {rejection_reason} placeholder is reported with granular values per check: